stephanie-K/practitioner-stories/_docs/survey1.md

 #### People were mostly based in Scotland

-Out of the 31 answers we had, 26 were based in Scotland, 2 in England, 1 mostly in the UK, 1in India/Dubai and 1 in Canada.
+Out of the 31 answers we had, 26 were based in Scotland, 2 in England, 1 mostly in the UK, 1 in India/Dubai and 1 in Canada.

 We only kept the ones who were based in Scotland for our data, but it's really nice to see that we got interest way beyond Scotland!